Top 5 Onboard Marine Battery Chargers for your Boat

 Installation and Maintenance Tips for Marine Battery Chargers

-Alright, let’s get down to the nitty-gritty of installing and maintaining your shiny new marine battery charger.
+Alright, let’s get down to the nitty-gritty of installing and maintaining your shiny new marine battery chargers.
 I’ve made every mistake in the book when it comes to this stuff, so learn from my blunders and save yourself some headaches!

 First things first – installation.
 I can’t stress this enough: read the manual!
 I know, I know, real boaters don’t need instructions, right?
 Wrong!
 Each charger has its quirks, and the manual will save you a ton of trouble.